Parker Family Saga: A Christmas Story (1983)

 Released theatrically, to mixed-to mild critical reception and mild box office returns, A Christmas Story has become a Christmas classic.

-Set during early-1940s America, a young elementary school aged Ralph "Ralphie" Parker spends much of his time avoiding the persistent bullying at school and dreaming of his ideal Christmas gift, a Red Ryder Range Model air rifle.
-Seeking to preserve the integrity of his glasses, he continues to evade the school bullies while dealing with childhood events.
-While Ralphie finds himself frequently in confrontation with his irritable father and comforted by his doting mother, he seeks to convince his parents that he can responsibly handle the gun should Santa Claus bring it to him.
+Set in Indiana in a time period suggesting the late 1930s, a young elementary school aged Ralph "Ralphie" Parker spends much of his time avoiding the persistent bullying at school and dreaming of his ideal Christmas gift, a Red Ryder Range Model air rifle.
+Seeking to preserve the integrity of his glasses, he continues to evade (then eventually confront) the school bullies and scheme to find a way to convince the adults in his life that he can be trusted with the gun, as all of the adults think he will shoot his eye out with it.
+Along the way, he learns to appreciate his mother's love for him, learns a valuable lesson about radio advertising, and observes the behavior of his irascible but loving father, the Old Man.

 The Star-Crossed Romance of Josephine Cosnowski (1985)

-Released as a made-for-television film, debuting on American Playhouse, season four, episode nine; the movie was met with positive critical reception, with praise directed at the script, returning cast, and its Thanksgiving setting.
+Released as a made-for-television film, debuting on American Playhouse, season four, episode nine, the film was met with positive critical reception, with praise directed at the script, returning cast, and its Thanksgiving setting.

 A fully grown, middle-aged Ralph Parker introduces the film as the character is going to a movie in theaters directed by a Polish director, which reminds him of a memory from his past.
 Set during the late-1940s to early-1950s America, high school aged Ralph Parker prepares for Thanksgiving celebrations with his family.
 His father, Mr. Parker decides that he wants to buy a new family vehicle and starts the processes of purchasing a yellow colored Buick, while his younger brother Randy practices for his role as a turkey in school Thanksgiving Day play.
 As the holiday approaches, a Polish family moves in.
 With the excitement of new next-door neighbors, Ralph discovers that the daughter is the girl of his dreams.
 He begins his first serious relationship.
 The pair soon discover that their courtship may prove more difficult to manage than necessary.